Shahla Sherkat

-Shahla Sherkat (born March 30, 1956) is an Iranian journalist, publisher, author, feminist, women's rights activist.
-She is a prominent Persian feminist author, and one of the pioneers of Women's rights movement in Iran.
+Shahla Sherkat (born March 30, 1956) is an Iranian journalist, publisher, author, feminist, and women's rights activist.
+She is a prominent Persian feminist author and one of the pioneers of Women's rights movement in Iran.

 Biography

 Sherkat was born in Isfahan, Iran.
 She holds a bachelor's degree in psychology from Tehran University and a certificate in journalism from Keyhan Institute, also in Tehran.
 Since 2002, she has been working towards her master's degree in women's studies from Allameh Tabatabai University.

-Shahla Sherkat is founder and publisher of Zanan magazine (English:"women"), which focuses on the concerns of Iranian women and continually tested the political waters with its edgy coverage of everything from reform politics to domestic abuse to sex.
-Zanan had been the most important Iranian women's journal after the Iranian revolution.
+Shahla Sherkat is the founder and publisher of Zanan magazine (English:"women"), which focuses on the concerns of Iranian women and continually tests the political waters with its edgy coverage of everything from reform politics to domestic abuse to sex.
+Zanan was the most important Iranian women's journal after the revolution.
 After Zanan magazine was banned after 16 years of publication, she opened Zanan-e Emruz.

-Sherkat has had to appear in court on several occasions when Zanan's content was considered by the Iranian government to be pushing boundaries too far.
-In 2001 she was sentenced to four months in prison for attending a conference in Berlin at which the future of politics in Iran was discussed following the success of reformist candidates in a parliamentary election.
+Sherkat had had to appear in court on several occasions when the Iranian government considered Zanan's content pushing boundaries too far.
+In 2001, she was sentenced to four months in prison for attending a conference in Berlin at which the future of politics in Iran was discussed following the success of reformist candidates in a parliamentary election.